-Menhirs and stone circles, whilst common in Portugal, are rare in Andalucia, mainly confined to the western part of the region although some menhirs were erected and then reused later in dolmens a little further east.
-It appears that menhirs and stone circles were already largely redundant by the time of the first megaliths in Andalucia.
+Menhirs and stone circles, whilst common in Portugal, are rare in Andalucia, mainly confined to the western part of the region although some menhirs were erected a little further east and then reused later in passage graves and dolmens.
+It appears that menhirs and stone circles were already largely redundant by the time the first passage graves and dolmens were erected in Andalucia.

 This series concentrates on the megaliths of Andalucia.
 Some, such as the Dolmen de Soto and the dolmens of Antequera were huge affairs that required the work of hundreds of individuals.
 The vast majority are much smaller, such as those along the Rio Gor in Granada province, even these would have needed a dozen or so strong men to maneauvre the large stones.

 Strictly speaking a dolmen is a megalithic structure, consisting of two or more uprights, orthostats, supporting one or more capstones.
 The entry to the chamber thus created is between two of the orthostats.
 Sometimes orthostats would be place at the entrance at right angles to the orthostats supporting the capstone, creating door posts – without the door.
 The result is known as a portal dolmen.
 There is some debate as to whether the structures were covered in earth and stone.
 In Andalucia it is generally assumed that they were covered to form a mound.
 Some of the simple dolmens in the megalithic complex at Gorafe in Granada province are of this type.